evidentlyai/evidently/docs/book/examples/cookbook_llm_regression_testing.md

 ---
-description: How to run LLM regression testing.
+description: How to run regession testing for LLM outputs.
 ---

-In this tutorial, we'll show you how to run regression testing for LLM outputs: for example, compare new and old responses to the same inputs after you change a prompt.
+In this tutorial, we'll show you how to run regression testing for LLM outputs: for example, compare new and old responses to the same inputs after you change a prompt, model, or anything else in your system.

+When you make changes, you may want to re-run the same inputs and compare the results to find which ones changed significantly.
+This will allow you to push your updates to production with confidence or find issues to address.

 # Tutorial scope

 Here's what we'll do:
-* **Create an toy dataset**.
-Ceate a toy Q&A dataset with questions and reference responses.
+* **Create a toy dataset**.
+Create a toy Q&A dataset with queswe'll and reference responses.
-* **Imitate genrating new answers**.
+* **Imitate generating new answers**.
 Imitate generating new answers to the same question we want to compare.
 * **Create and run a Test Suite**.
-Compare two sets of answers using LLM-as-a-judge approach to compare correctness and style match.
+We'll compare the answers using the LLM-as-a-judge approach to evaluate length, correctness and style match.
 * **Get a monitoring Dashboard**.
 Build a dashboard to monitor the results of Tests over time.

 To complete the tutorial, you will need:
 * Basic Python knowledge.
-* An OpenAI API key to use for LLM evaluator.
+* An OpenAI API key to use for the LLM evaluator.
 * An Evidently Cloud account to track test results.
 If not yet, [sign up](../installation/cloud_account.md) for a free account.

 Use the provided code snippets or run a sample notebook.